datanav/docs/technical/salesforce-superoffice.rst

 ------------------------------------------------
 Before any synchronization can take place, a link between a Salesforce Order and a Superoffice Quotealternative must be established.

-A new Superoffice Quotealternative will be created from a Salesforce Order if it is connected to a Salesforce Orderitem, Invoiceline, or Quotelineitem that is synchronized into Superoffice.
+A new Superoffice Quotealternative will be created from a Salesforce Order if it is connected to a Salesforce Seller, Orderitem, Invoiceline, or Quotelineitem that is synchronized into Superoffice.

 Once a link between a Salesforce Order and a Superoffice Quotealternative is established, it will keep in sync between the two systems, regardless of where it is edited.